Mor2601/Find-My-ATM/README.md

 - **ATM Location Mapping**: View ATMs on a map based on user location and search criteria.
 - **Search and Filter**: Find ATMs by city name in Hebrew or filter them by type and bank name.
 - **Current Location**: Automatically focus on the user's current location or request location access if needed.
+- **Responsive Design**: Seamlessly use the application on both desktop and Tablet devices with a responsive design.

 ## Technologies